ublue-os/website/docs/images/bazzite/FAQ.md

 Make sure you are connected to the internet if you are using an online ISO.
 If you are, and there is still an issue, there might be an issue with your network adapter and Linux.
 It is recommended to use a wired connection if you can, especially if this occurs after connecting to a wireless network.

+## What image do I use?

+Images are split up between **2 types of images**:

+**Desktop**
+- AMD/Intel Desktop Images: Steam and other gaming utilities are installed in a [customized Arch Linux](https://github.com/ublue-os/bazzite-arch) [Distrobox container](https://github.com/89luca89/distrobox).
+No "Game Mode" on these images, but is similar to SteamOS's "Desktop Mode" from an end user point of view.
+- Nvidia Desktop Images: Very similar to their AMD/Intel desktop counterparts, but Steam and other gaming utilities are part of the image itself and are missing certain features like Waydroid.

+**Steam Deck / HTPC / Handheld PC**
+- Mimics SteamOS with "Game Mode" with most of the features you would expect from SteamOS.
+- Can be used on most devices using a modern AMD/Intel GPU.

+These images also come with the choice of using KDE Plasma or GNOME for the desktop environment and made with specific hardware in mind.

+There is more information about this on the [installation documentation](images/bazzite/installation/#bazzite-variants).

 ## I am new to Linux gaming.
 Where do I start?

 We have a gaming starter guide [here](/images/bazzite/gaming_guide).
 The Steam Deck image should be very similar to SteamOS to the end user.